Kashvi1811/Kashvi1811/README.md

 ### 👋 Hi there, I'm @Kashvi1811

-I'm a BTech CSE student passionate about Data Science, Analytics, and real-world tech solutions.
+I'm a BTech CSE with a specialization in Data Science student passionate about Data Science, Analytics, and real-world tech solutions.
 I love turning data into insights and building things that make life easier.

 - 👀 I’m interested in **Data Science ,Data Analysis, Machine Learning, and Tech for Social Good**
 - 🌱 I’m currently learning **Machine Learning, Data Structure and Algorithms and Database Management System**